MCDMSociety/MOrepo/contribute.md

 Instances are classified into problem classes.
 The current classifications of MO optimization problems are

--   Facility location
+-   Facility Location
+-   Assignment
--   Assignment.
+-   Traveling Salesman.

 The set of problem classes is expanded as new problem instances is added to the repository.
 For instance problem classes may be